sandip4n/eq-presets/README.md

-A rough target based on my preferences would be something close the IEF 2025 target but with less ear gain and a slight mid-bass boost around 160 Hz.
-Squiglink preference adjustments for the JM-1 target are listed below.
+A rough target based on my preferences would be something close the IEF 2025 target but with less ear gain and a slight mid-bass boost around 160 Hz and a slight dip around 10 kHz.
+For measurements taken with the B&K 5128, a JM-1 Diffuse Field based target based needs the following preference adjustments.
 - Tilt 0dB/octave
 - Bass +8dB
 - Treble -4dB
-- Ear Gain -2.8dB
+- Ear Gain -2.4dB

-If none of this make any sense, please consider going through the materials linked below.
+If none of this makes any sense, please consider going through the materials linked below.

 - https://headphones.com/blogs/features/the-absolute-beginners-guide-to-iems-everything-you-need-to-know-in-less-than-10-minutes